CDCgov/dais-ribosome/README.md

 4. Fix alignment ends that have been chopped (due to local alignment disagreement).
 5. Create protein product CDS using an internal specification.
 5. Correct product alignment so that indels occur within frame only, then tabularize and create `cds_id`.
 6. Amend insertion tables to use protein coordinates and translate.
+Filter singleton, doubleton, and entirely ambiugous inserts used for AA (retain in CDS output).
 7. Translate CDS to amino acids, calculating the `variant_hash` as well.
 8. Create coordinate mapping between CDS and AA
 9. Combine AA, CDS, and coordinate tabular data; output with insertion data from step 6.